$0.00

 $60,000.00

 Your gift helps rebuild lives.
-Each day individuals walk through our doors in desperate need of assistance ranging from food and housing to lifesaving substance use disorder treatment.
+Each day individuals walk through our doors in desperate need of food, clothing, community resources, housing and lifesaving substance use disorder treatment.

-• $50 - Case Management: Case management services for three transitional residents.
+• $100 - Case Management: 1 case management session for 6 transitional residents.

-• $250 - Infant Supplies: One month supply of diapers and formula for two infants.
+• $250 - Diapers and Formula: 1 month supply of diapers and formula for 2 infants.

 Donation Amount